 So When it Comes to the Question: "Is Dropshipping Dead?"

-And I would love to hear your comments on this topic as well, so let me know in the comments below: Do you think dropshipping is dead?
+I’d love to hear your thoughts on this topic.
+Do you think dropshipping is dead?
 Why or why not?
-And we can keep the conversation going.
+Share your comments below, and let’s keep the conversation going.

 Hey Everyone,